yuxshao/learn-gamedev/Introduction to Game Development.md

     if (keyboard_check(vk_up)) vspeed = -jumpspeed;

+> ##### Sidenote

-SIDENOTE: Though we'll eventually make it so that the player can only jump if it's on the ground (i.e., vspeed is 0 initially), in games with multiple jumps, the player's second jump isn't affected by how the player's moving before the second jump, so we say `vspeed = -jumpspeed` instead of `vspeed -= jumpspeed` (of course, this is all up to how you want jumping to work in your game).
+> Though we¿ll eventually make it so that the player can only jump if it¿s on the ground (i.e., `vspeed` is 0 initially), in games with multiple jumps, the player¿s second jump isn¿t affected by how the player¿s moving before the second jump, so we say `vspeed = -jumpspeed` instead of `vspeed -= jumpspeed` (of course, this is all up to how you want jumping to work in your game).

 <a id="stopping-your-jump"></a>
 ### 3.4.3 Stopping Your Jump

-Often in platformers, one can control the player's jump height by releasing the jump key early or late.
+Often in platformers, one can control the player¿s jump height by releasing the jump key early or late.
 There are many ways to implement this underneath.
-For instance, one could halve the player's upward velocity when the jump key is released:
+For instance, one could halve the player¿s upward velocity when the jump key is released:

     if (vspeed < 0 && keyboard_check_released(vk_up)) vspeed /= 2;

-Or, for a smoother motion, consider applying a stronger gravity while the player's moving upwards if the jump button isn't pressed:
+Or, for a smoother motion, consider applying a stronger gravity while the player¿s moving upwards if the jump button isn¿t pressed:

     if (vspeed < 0 && !keyboard_check(vk_up)) vspeed += grav2; else vspeed += grav

+> ##### Sidenote

-SIDENOTE: GM does not have the conditional operator (a ? b : c).
+> GM does not have the [conditional operator](https://en.wikipedia.org/wiki/%3F:) (`a ? b : c`).
 Sorry.

+##### Checkpoint

+You can download the GM project with everything up to this step [here](../resources/checkpoints/platformer/2_smooth.gmz).

 <a id="walking-animation"></a>
 ###3.4.4 Walking Animation